larson-rivera/CS219-Assignment-1/README.md

     EX: input.txt

 The program will continue to prompt for a filename until it finds one it can open succesfully.
 Results displayed in-terminal.
-A demo prgram "input.txt" is provided.
+A demo file "input.txt" is provided.